ibnuda/fpmortals/manuscript/complete.md

   res: List[Int] = List(1)
 ~~~~~~~~

-A> Methods are defined in OOP style on `Maybe`, contrary to our Chapter 4
-A> lesson to use an `object` or `implicit class`.
-This is a common theme
-A> in Scalaz and the reason is largely historical:
-A>
 A> Metoda pada `Maybe` didefinisikan dengan menggunakan gaya OOP, walaupun
 A> berlawanan dengan apa yang telah dipelajari pada bab 4 untuk menggunakan
 A> `object` atau `implicit class`.
 Hal ini merupakan hal yang biasa pada
 A> Scalaz dan mempunyai alasan historis:
-A>
-A> -   text editors failed to find extension methods, but this now works
-A>     seamlessly in IntelliJ, ENSIME and ScalaIDE.
-A> -   there are corner cases where the compiler would fail to infer the
-A>     types and not be able to find the extension method.
-A> -   the stdlib defines some `implicit class` instances that add methods
-A>     to all values, with conflicting method names. `+` is the most
-A>     prominent example, turning everything into a concatenated `String`.
 A>
 A> -   penyunting teks gagal menemukan metoda ekstensi, walaupun saat ini
 A>     IntelliJ, ENSIME, dan ScalaIDE mendukung penuh.
 A> -   ada beberapa kasus sudut (lol) dimana kompilator gagal menerka